WSVN: Struggles alongside NBC

 Coinciding directly with NBC's adoption of an abstract "N" logo in January 1976, WCKT unveiled an iteration of the circle 7 logo similar to a design originally created for ABC's owned-and-operated stations on January 19.
-WCKT replaced 6 p.m. co-anchor Richard Whitcomb with Larry Klass for The Fariss-Klass Report, with Carmel Cafiero taking over Klass's prior weekend duties and becoming the station's first female news anchor.
-Klass's on-air delivery, described as "sedate" in a way that matched WCKT's overall presentation, contrasted with his youthful demeanor and penchant for cynicism.
-The station celebrated the United States Bicentennial on July 4, 1976, with a special taped production recreating news events of July 4, 1776, with anchors Fariss, Klass and Cafiero dressed in period-appropriate attire; news director Gene Strul spent several months with pre-planning and research in advance of the taping.
+WCKT replaced 6 p.m. co-anchor Richard Whitcomb with Larry Klaas for The Fariss-Klaas Report, with Carmel Cafiero taking over Klaas's prior weekend duties and becoming the station's first female news anchor.
+Klaas's on-air delivery, described as "sedate" in a way that matched WCKT's overall presentation, contrasted with his youthful demeanor and penchant for cynicism.
+The station celebrated the United States Bicentennial on July 4, 1976, with a special taped production recreating news events of July 4, 1776, with anchors Fariss, Klaas and Cafiero dressed in period-appropriate attire; news director Gene Strul spent several months with pre-planning and research in advance of the taping.

-By September 1977, Vic Mason replaced Klass as 6 p.m. co-anchor after Klass returned to reporting; Cafiero also left WCKT to return to New Orleans but quickly returned.
+By September 1977, Vic Mason replaced Klaas as 6 p.m. co-anchor after Klaas returned to reporting; Cafiero also left WCKT to return to New Orleans but quickly moved back to Miami.
 Recently promoted to station manager, Robert Leider explained that Mason represented an effort to attract younger viewers, particularly in the 18–34 demographic.
 Mason resigned abruptly in October 1978, with Connie Hicks replacing him as co-anchor.
 WPLG was now on a ratings upswing led by anchors Glenn Rinker and Ann Bishop (who went by Harriette while at WCKT).
 By the end of 1977, WPLG challenged WCKT for second place in local news ratings, with WTVJ remaining the market leader; WPLG overtook WCKT for second in 1979.
 WCKT reporters and cameramen, 27 in total, voted to join the National Association of Broadcast Employees and Technicians in January 1979 despite past resistance from management in three prior attempts.
-Reporters were allowed to participate in the vote, as the station also had them also perform camera work and film editing.
+Reporters were allowed to participate in the vote, as the station also had them perform camera work and film editing.